 - Stabilize the body by tucking elbows, bracing against surfaces, and using the viewfinder as a third contact point.

-- Modern IBIS (In-Body Image Stabilization) offers 7–8+ stops of compensation, allowing handheld shots at surprisingly slow shutter speeds.
+- IBIS (In-Body Image Stabilization) now offers 7–8+ stops of compensation — handheld shots at surprisingly slow shutter speeds become routine.

-- Use the exposure triangle strategically: wide aperture (f/1.4–f/2.8), higher ISO, and the slowest safe shutter speed.
+- Use the exposure triangle strategically: wide aperture (f/1.4–f/2.8), higher ISO than you think, slowest safe shutter speed.

 - Creative techniques like light trails, light painting, and silhouettes turn low light from a limitation into an artistic opportunity.